Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - 44% of consumers say that they would likely become repeat buyers after a personalized shopping experience with a particular company

-When we’re talking about Retargeting in the context of a profitable Facebook ad campaign we mean first of a sales funnel with several levels from top to bottom.
+When we’re talking about Retargeting in the context of a profitable Facebook ad campaign, we mean first of a sales funnel with several levels from top to bottom.

-When to set a retargeting campaign?
+When to set up a retargeting campaign?

-- For warmed audience:
+- For the warmed audience:

-- People who have watched at 50-75% of your video
+- People who have watched 50-75% of your video

 - Viewed or added to cart but not purchased